efiyianoulari-code/Power_BI_Dashboard/README.md

 # Featured Dashboards

 Explore the dashboards below.
-Each haw its own dedicated README with more details on the build process and specific features.
+Each has its own dedicated README with more details on the build process and specific features.

 ## Data Jobs Dashboard (V1 - Comprehensive Exploration)